Why Does the Municipality Need a Building Inspection Program?

 1. Complete and submit a Development Permit Application.

-2. Provide a site plan (showing the existing and proposed buildings and distances to the property lines) and any other documents needed.
+2. Provide a site plan showing existing and proposed buildings and distances to property lines.

 Building Permit Applications